A science-based framework to face and challenge the fears found at the edge of your comfort zone.

 Missing your true potential doesn’t exactly sound comforting, does it?

-What separates unstoppable leaders from the rest of the pack is their bravery.
+What separates mission-driven leaders from the rest of the pack is their bravery.
 They untie the mental tethers that threaten to hold them back, they know they will be challenged and preempt these moments by developing the daily practice of challenging themselves.

 How do you accomplish that without creating massive anxiety?